-- 1. Hip over-head rotation skills with hand support are not allowed while holding poms in the supporting hand.
+- 1. Hip over-head rotation skills with hand support are not allowed while holding poms/props in the supporting hand.
 (Exception: Forward rolls and backward rolls are allowed). - a.
-The proper use of hands-free poms for hip over-head skills is allowed.
-Please reference the Hands-Free Poms section for more details - 2.
+The proper use of hands-free poms for hip over-head skills is allowed. \Please reference the Hands-Free Poms section for more details\ - 2.
 Hip over-head rotation skills with hand support that are not airborne in approach are limited to 3 connected skills.
 (Example: 3 consecutive headsprings are allowed; 4 are not allowed). - 3.
 Hip over-head rotation skills with hand support that are airborne in approach OR hip over-head rotation skills without hand support are allowed provided the following: - a.
-May not connect to any other hip over-head rotation skill - b.
+May not connect to any other hip over-head rotation skill - Clarification: All hip over-head rotation skills with or without hand support, airborne or non-airborne. - b.
 Involves no more than one twisting transition - c.
 Standing full twisting back flip will not be permitted - 4.
 Simultaneous tumbling over or under another dancer that includes hip over-head rotation by both dancers is not allowed. - 5.
 Choreographed drops/landings to the knee, thigh, back, front, head, shoulder, or seat onto the performing surface are not allowed unless the dancer first bears weight on the hand(s) or foot/feet. - 6.
 Landing in a push-up position on the performance surface is allowed from a standing or kneeling position or from a jump with forward momentum.
 All variations of a shushanova are not allowed.